 The lyrics describe a tough girl, who will take your money, your self respect and your personality.
 "She keeps her money in a garter belt.
 Next to a .38.
 If you get the chance to take her out.
 You better not be late."

-The song was copyrighted on 25 March 1985 as Rough, and is commonly incorrectly referred to as Too Rough, Tough or Too Tough.
+The song was copyrighted on 25 March 1985 as Rough, but it is commonly incorrectly referred to as Too Rough, and sometimes Tough or Too Tough as well.
+That list title however is a different, otherwise unrelated song.